-From 2010 to 2013, they made portraits of anonymous people on large facades, mostly students and professors taken from university yearbooks of the 60s and 90s: this is the period when they moved further away from Pop iconography to give space to unknown characters belonging to the middle class.
+From 2010 to 2013, they create portraits of anonymous people on large facades, mostly students and professors taken from university yearbooks from the 1960s-1990s: this is the period where they move further away from Pop iconography to give space to unknown characters belonging to the middle class.

-The constant experimentation, which is the hallmark of their art, soon led the two artists to the invention of the "stencil poster", a stencil-based technique inspired by classical engravings and today's prints, designating them as "engravers of the new millennium".
-Stencil Posters consist of gluing a poster to a wall as if it were wallpaper, which is then painted and finally letting the weather, taking the place of the artists, reveal the final work by destroying the paper matrix and allowing the painting underneath to emerge.
-This process goes against the main use of the stencil which is its reproducibility, the matrix decaying makes the work "unique" and no longer replicable, a paradox of the technique.
+The constant experimentation, which is the hallmark of their art, soon led the two artists to the invention of the 'stencil poster', a stencil-based technique inspired by classical engravings and today's prints, designating them as 'engravers of the new millennium'.
+Stencil Poster consists of sticking a poster on a wall as if it were wallpaper, which is then painted over and finally letting the weather, taking the place of the artists, reveal the final work by destroying the paper matrix and allowing the painting underneath to emerge.
+This process goes against the main use of the stencil which is its reproducibility, the matrix decaying makes the work 'unique' and no longer replicable, a paradox of the technique.

-Their style has evolved surprisingly since 2013, when the two artists turned from figurative art to the composition of abstract shapes, lines and landscapes, influenced by artists such as Kandinskij, Mirò, Dorazio, Twombly, Sol LeWitt and Frank Stella, but never abandoning the street, where it all began.
+Their style has been evolving in a surprising way since 2013, when the two artists turned from figurative art towards the composition of abstract shapes, lines and landscapes, being influenced by artists such as Kandinskij, Mirò, Dorazio, Twombly, Sol LeWitt, and Frank Stella, but never abandoning the street, the place where it all began.

-Appreciated not only in Italy, in 2008 they were invited by Banksy to his Cans Festival in London and, increasingly in demand, in the following years they began to work on huge surfaces, creating gigantic works for some of the most important international festivals such as the Nuart Festival in Stavanger, Norway (2008, 2010), the Living Walls in Atlanta, USA (2012), the Katowice Street Art Festival in Poland (2013), the Palma festival in Caen, France (2019) and many others.
-In 2014, the Italian Cultural Institute supports them to create a facade in Shanghai, entitled "Vulcano".
+Appreciated not only in Italy, in 2008 they were invited by Banksy to his Cans Festival in London and, increasingly in demand, in the following years they began working on huge surfaces, creating gigantic works for some of the most important festivals at international level, such as the Nuart Festival in Stavanger, Norway (2008, 2010), the Living Walls in Atlanta, USA (2012), the Katowice Street Art Festival in Poland (2013), the Palma festival in Caen, France (2019) and many others.
+In 2014, the Italian Cultural Institute supports them to create a façade in Shanghai, entitled 'Vulcano'.

-In 2014, they made "Arazzo" at the Foro Italico in Rome.
-The same year they took part in group exhibitions in contemporary art museums such as Maco in Oaxaca, Mexico, Caixa Cultural in Sao Paulo, Brazil and Cafa Museum in Beijing.
+In 2014, they realised 'Arazzo' at the Foro Italico in Rome.
+The same year, they participated in group exhibitions in contemporary art museums such as the Maco in Oaxaca, Mexico, the Caixa Cultural in São Paulo, Brazil, and the Cafa Museum in Beijing.

-Among their latest projects, it is worth mentioning their participation in the exhibition "Cross the Streets", at MACRO in Rome in 2017.
+Among their latest projects is their participation in the exhibition 'Cross the Streets', at the MACRO in Rome in 2017.